List of tallest buildings in New York City: Supertall boom and Hudson Yards

 A boom in the development of supertall residential skyscrapers began with One57, developed during the early 2010s, and 432 Park Avenue, which surpassed the height of the Empire State Building to become the tallest building in Midtown Manhattan in 2015.
-This trend culminated with the completion of 111 West 57th Street and Central Park Tower in the early 2020s, both surpassing 1,400 feet (427 m) in height.
+This trend culminated with the completion of 111 West 57th Street and Central Park Tower in the early 2020s, both surpassing 1400 ft in height.
 These buildings are primarily catered towards the luxury market; their prevalence near the southern side of Central Park has led the area around them to be named "Billionaire's Row".

-Two significant commercial supertall skyscrapers, both exceeding 1,300 feet (396 m), have topped out in the 2020s: One Vanderbilt, forming a new peak in the skyline around Grand Central Terminal; and 270 Park Avenue, which serves as the new headquarters of JPMorgan Chase.
-The skyline of the western side of Midtown Manhattan was also massively transformed with the Hudson Yards development.
+Two significant commercial supertall skyscrapers, both exceeding 1300 ft, have topped out in the 2020s: One Vanderbilt, forming a new peak in the skyline around Grand Central Terminal; and 270 Park Avenue, which serves as the new headquarters of JPMorgan Chase.
+The western skyline of Midtown Manhattan was also massively transformed by the Hudson Yards development.
 Built on the eastern side of West Side Yard, Phase I of the development began construction in 2012 and was completed in 2019.
 Within the development are three supertall skyscrapers: 35 Hudson Yards, 30 Hudson Yards, and The Spiral, alongside several other skyscrapers.
-Additionally, located near Hudson Yards is One Manhattan West, another supertall skyscraper completed in 2019.
-Phase II of Hudson Yards is under planning, and could potentially include more supertall buildings and a casino.
+Additionally, One Manhattan West, another supertall skyscraper located near Hudson Yards, was completed in 2019.
+Phase II of Hudson Yards is in planning and could include more supertall buildings and a casino.

 Taller residential skyscrapers also arrived at the Upper East Side and Upper West Side areas of Manhattan.
 520 Park Avenue became the tallest building on the Upper East Side in 2018, while 200 Amsterdam became the tallest on the Upper West Side in 2021; it was then supplanted by 50 West 66th Street, which was completed in 2025.